Nuria Niemes

 Nuria Niemes (born 19 June 1972) is an Ecuadorian former professional tennis player.

-From 1992 to 2001 she featured in a record total of 31 Fed Cup ties for Ecuador.
-She is Ecuador's most successful doubles player with 16 wins and had a further two wins in singles.
+From 1992 to 2001 she featured in a record total of 31 Fed Cup ties for Ecuador.She is Ecuador's most successful doubles player with 16 wins and had a further two wins in singles.
+She was ranked #2 in the world for doubles in her junior years.
 Towards the end of her playing career she also served as team captain.